Certainty of Survival

 $${\displaystyle {\frac {1}{\sigma {\sqrt {2\pi }}}}\;\exp \left(-{\frac {\left(x-\mu \right)^{2}}{2\sigma ^{2}}}\right)}$$

-The Cumulative Density Function is the integral of the PDF:
+The CDF is the integral of the PDF:

 $${\displaystyle {\frac {1}{2}}\left(1+\mathrm {erf} \,{\frac {x-\mu }{\sigma {\sqrt {2}}}}\right)}$$